CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ```
 {{< /tab >}}
 {{< tab "spine01 ">}}
-Spine01 has two ECMP routes to each of the ESXi hypervisors' TEP subnet recieved by BGP - `10.1.1.0/24` and `10.2.2.0/24`
+Spine01 has two ECMP routes to each of the ESXi hypervisors' TEP subnet received by BGP - `10.1.1.0/24` and `10.2.2.0/24`
 ```
 cumulus@spine01:mgmt:~$ net show route show ip route